 If you believe a well-chosen lampshade is as important to a room as a statement rug, an original painting or a beautiful piece of furniture then you’ve come to the right place.
-If you love to seek out unusual items for your home that make you happy, appreciate the handmade and think the atmosphere of a room is as significant as its visual appeal, then I can help.
+If you love to seek out unusual items for your home that make you happy, appreciate British craftsmanship and think the atmosphere of a room is as significant as its visual appeal, then I can help.

 I’ve been making lampshades from appliquéd papers since 1999.
 I started out making half shades – a shape that was very hard to find despite its immense practicality.
 Inspired by the play of light and depth of colour in stained glass windows, I used the technique of reverse appliqué (most familiar to quilt makers) to recreate the effect in colourful plant-fibre papers.